 Family ecotourism activities:

 - The Marguerite Route goes by Western Amager and the Commons at Kalvebod.
 In addition to a wealth of nature experiences, there are man-made landscapes that are completely flat and offer a clear view of the Copenhagen skyline.
-From Amager, the route continues to Damhus Lake and the nature areas of Vestskoven and Herstedjoje.
+From Amager, the route continues to Damhus Lake and the natural areas of Vestskoven and Herstedjoje.

 - At another part of the Marguerite Route outside Copenhagen, Kystvej with the sea on one side of the street and the landing strips of Copenhagen International Airport on the other offers a unique experience of nature.
 Continuing from Kystvej, you come to Drager, which offers wonderful sailing and further down the trail, at Kongelunden, you can enjoy the plentiful birdlife and horseback riding.